The Kiel Mutiny

 Where did the Kiel Mutiny take place?

-The mutiny took place at two locations.
+The took place at two locations.
 Wilhelmshaven where the High Seas Fleet was anchored and the Kiel naval base.

 What were the causes of the Kiel Mutiny in the First World War?